mhenry1384/WebCompiler/README.md

 # How to use

 Set a system environment variable called WEBCOMPILER_WORKING_DIRECTORY.
 Point it at a folder your build system will have permission to write to.

+Windows 10 and Windows 8 instructions for setting the variable.
+In Search, search for and then select: System (Control Panel)
+Click the Advanced system settings link.
+Click Environment Variables.
+In the section System Variables, find the PATH environment variable and select it.
+Click Edit.
+If the PATH environment variable does not exist, click New.
+In the Edit System Variable (or New System Variable) window, specify the value of the PATH environment variable.
+Click OK.
+Close all remaining windows by clicking OK.

 If Visual Studio is already running when you set the variable, you will need to restart Visual Studio.
 On a build server you may have to reboot the server so it picks up the changes.

+I created it at C:\Program Files\WebCompiler and gave Everyone modify permissions

+# Building the Project Yourself

+Run WebCompiler\build\build.cmd
+Build with Visual Studio  2017
+Doesn't look like Mads has checked in a way to create the .nupkg.
+I just grabbed the latest nupkg off nuget, renamed it with the new version.
+Then I renamed it to a zip and copied the binaries into it and modified BuildWebCompiler.nuspec with the new version.

 ## Web Compiler